hrishikeshh/hrishikeshh.github.io/_projects/DeepGlobe.md

     </div>
 </div>
 <div class="caption">
-    Sample of 8 training satellite images and their corresponding Ground Truth Mask labels.
+    Fig: Sample of 8 training satellite images and their corresponding Ground Truth Mask labels.
 </div>

+Each satellite image can have up to 7 different segmentation classes where each class is denoted by a different color in the Ground Truth Mask labels.
+The table below shows the seven different classes, their RGB channel values, and associated color in the Ground Truth Mask labels.